Unicsoft01/Staff-appraisal-and-promotion-system-in-Laravel-9/README.md

 # important
 if apprasial level reach a certain levfel the admin can then initiate the command from his dashboard -- upon login and

+# create a model and also a migrattion table to be inserted into database
+-- php artisan make:Model Attendance -m